rylev/dyna/example/README.md

 ## Running

-First, build the static guest:
+First, from the root of the dyna project, build the static guest:

 ```
 cargo component build -p static-guest